 In a previous post, we published the checks/validations that we should do in the Certification Store in the Lync/SfB servers.
 Checks to do in the Lync/SfB Certificate Store We decided to write a PowerShell with all these checks to make it simple to use.
 The script will be kept in sync with the post, meaning that … Continue reading PSScript: Lync/SfB Server Certification Store Validation

+Update 2019/06/10 - Added Check #7 for expired certificates.
 The checks described in this article are the result of what we normally check during troubleshooting.
 Some of these already have specific error events, but the objective here is to try to avoid that these events occur.
-We plan to keep the post updated and add more checks that we identify as useful.
-Also, we … Continue reading Checks to do in the Lync/SfB Server Certificate Store
+We plan to keep the post updated and add … Continue reading Checks to do in the Lync/SfB Server Certificate Store

 In case we delete, by mistake, a certificate using the Certificate snap-in, we can still restore it.
 In order to do this, we need to import the certificate again and reassign the stored private key to it, without having to create a new request.
 The following article was published for IIS, but it also applies to Lync/SfB Server … Continue reading Reassign the private key after deleting a certificate from the snap-in